Is Flaxseed Gluten-Free?

 Because flaxseed, flaxseed flour, and flaxseed oil are all light-sensitive and can deteriorate when exposed to light for an extended period of time, search for opaque packaging in the goods you buy and carefully check the suggested “use by” dates on the labels.

-Whole flaxseeds can be kept at room temperature for up to a year, but once ground, a flaxseed meal should be utilized as soon as possible.
+You can keep whole flaxseeds at room temperature for up to a year, but you should use ground flaxseed meal as soon as possible.
 Flaxseed oil can also get rancid if not used properly.
 Purchase lesser quantities of oil and pre-ground meal, then consume what you grind in a short period of time.

 Risks of Flax Ingestion